Trauma, child maltreatment, social epidemiology, psychiatric epidemiology, violence prevention, evaluation

 Molnar BE, Goerge RM, Gilsanz P, Subramanian SV, Holton JK, Hill A, Duncan DT, Beatriz ED, Beardslee WR.
 Neighborhood-level social processes and substantiated cases of child maltreatment.
 Child Abuse & Neglect 2016; Vol. 51: 41-53.
 (Winner of journal’s award for “Paper of the Year – 2016”)

 PHTH 6400 – Part I, PHTH 6410 – Part II Population Health Research

 Public Health and Healthcare Systems Dialogue of Civilizations – Summer II – includes PHTH 1261 and PHTH 2351 (taught in Spain in 2018, Argentina/Chile in 2019)

-2018 Paper of the Year for 2016, Journal: Child Abuse & Neglect, International Society for Prevention of Child Abuse & Neglect (ISPCAN)
+2013-Present Member, Editorial Board, Child Abuse & Neglect, the journal of the International Society for the Prevention of Child Abuse and Neglect (ISPCAN)

 2019-Present Member, Technical Expert Panel, The First National Study of Child Maltreatment in Australia, 2019-23